core-wg/oscore/draft-ietf-core-object-security.md

 The following input parameters MAY be pre-established:

 * Sender ID
-   - Defaults are 0x00 for the endpoint intially being client, and 0x01 for the endpoint initially being server
+   - Defaults are 0x00 for the endpoint initially being client, and 0x01 for the endpoint initially being server
 * Recipient ID
-   - Defaults are 0x01 for the endpoint intially being client, and 0x00 for the endpoint initially being server
+   - Defaults are 0x01 for the endpoint initially being client, and 0x00 for the endpoint initially being server
 * Key Derivation Function (KDF)
    - Default is HKDF SHA-256
 * Replay Window Size